4 Best Sumo Tours in Tokyo

 When we arrived, we watched the wrestlers performing their basic exercises (which were actually pretty rigorous), and then they showcased their immense strength and discipline during the practice matches.
 Their focus was unmatched, and even though it was a practice session, we were on the edge of our seats.

 This tour was an incredible experience, and one of the most meaningful cultural experiences we’ve had in Japan.
-It also offers a rare glimpse into a world that very few outsiders ever get to see into.
+It also offers a rare glimpse into a world that very few outsiders ever get to see.

 Where to Stay in Tokyo, Japan